Skip to main content

 An employer is generally prohibited from requiring employees to undergo medical examinations or answer questions about their health status.
 The law, however, creates a specific exception for voluntary wellness programs.
 This concept of “voluntary” is the central point of interaction and tension.

 For a program to be considered voluntary under the ADA, it must be one that an employee can choose to participate in without facing coercion or penalty for non-participation.
-The program must also be to promote health or prevent disease.
+The program must also be reasonably designed to promote health or prevent disease.

 This means it cannot be a subterfuge for collecting health data or for shifting costs to employees with chronic conditions.
 It must have a genuine purpose, such as providing educational resources, feedback on health risks, or supportive coaching.